Job Archives

 - Participate in any special projects, community events, and committees as required by NTACHC.

-- Meet regularly with supervising physician.
+- Meet regularly with the provider’s supervising physician.

 - Active Texas R.N. license or eligibility to practice professional nursing in the state of Texas.